dimitri-edel/dte-workout-app/README.md

 ---
 # Authentication forms
 Allauth offers an application that handles authentication, so it is not necessary to create everything from scratch.
-In order to modify the looks of the forms used in the process I copied all the templates from the app in to the projects templates folder, as documented two sections above in **Setting up Allauth**.
-To make the login, logout and sign-up forms look different from the default allauth design, I need to edit them and apply the styles that I previously prepared in **static/css/styles.css**.
+In order to modify the looks of the forms I copied all the templates from the app in to the projects templates folder, as documented two sections above in **Setting up Allauth**.
+To make the login, logout and sign-up forms look different from the default allauth design, I edited them and applied the styles that I had previously prepared in **static/css/styles.css**.
-Furthermore, I need to remove a few things from those forms and add a different layout using **bootstrap**.
+Furthermore, I removed a few things from those forms and added a different layout using **bootstrap**.

 [Table of Contents](#table-of-contents)